 Abstract-Proportional gains are to be increased in force control processes in order to reduce the force error.
-However, the control process may become unstable for large gains due to the digital and delay effects.
-In this paper, the act-and-wait control concept is compared with the traditional, continuous control concept for a digital force control model with proportional feedback subject to a short, one sample unit feedback delay.
+However, the control process may become unstable for large gains due to the digital and the delay effects.
+In this paper, the act-andwait control concept is compared to the traditional, continuous control concept for a digital force control model with proportional feedback subject to a short, one sample unit feedback delay.
 Both concepts are implemented in an experimental setup.
-It is shown that the proportional gain can be increased significantly without losing stability when the actand-wait controller is used; thus, the force error can effectively be decreased this way.
+It is shown that the proportional gain can be increased significantly without loosing stability when the act-and-wait controller is used, thus, the force error can effectively be decreased this way.
 The results are confirmed by experiments.

-Index Terms-Discrete-time systems, feedback systems, force control, stability.
+Index Terms-discrete-time systems, feedback systems, stability, force control.